KonjikiNoYami1991/vpy2x/README.md

  - INI file for saved settings
  - a dedicated form for presets management
  - saving on closing and reloading on opening of all jobs in queue, automatically
- - shutdown, stand-by and reboot commands after all jobs are done
+ - shutdown, stand-by, reboot and close commands after all jobs are done
+ - possibility to set process priority

 ## Usage
 If you have already used VSEdit Job Server Watcher, usage is the same.
 Exception is made for placeholder {ss}, witch now will be replaced with full subsampling string (ex. yuv420p, instead of 420).